M1r0H/pub_sub/README.md

-1. Install dependencies
+1. Create a `.env` file in the root of the project and add the following environment variables.
+Watch the `.env.example` file for reference.
+2. Up redis cluster
     ```bash
+    docker-compose up -d
+    ```

+3. Install dependencies
+    ```bash
     npm install
     ```
-2. Create a `.env` file in the root of the project and add the following environment variables.
-Watch the `.env.example` file for reference.

-3. Run the project
+4. Run the project
     ```bash
     npm run dev
     ```
-4. API:
+5. API:
    - Subscribe to topic:

     ```bash